Self-Taught Art • Contemporary Folk Art • Outsider Art

 Call us at 334.220.5349

-marcia@marciaweberartobjects.com • Facebook • Twitter
+[email protected] • Facebook • Instagram • Youtube

 By Marcia Weber

 Dreams do materialize!
 It took a while to properly honor Alabama’s most famous artist, Bill Traylor.
-I heard from his closest living family at their family reunion in 1992, that Bill was buried in an unmarked grave by his daughter, Sarah Howard, next to where she planned to be buried at Mt.
-Moriah Church on the Old Hayneville Hwy.
+I heard from his closest living family at their family reunion in 1992, that Bill was buried in an unmarked grave next to where his daughter, Sarah Howard, planned to be buried at “Mt.
+Moriah Church on the Old Hayneville Highway.”
 I soon discovered there were several large Mt Moriah cemeteries on that long road.
-After several exhausting searches for Sarah Howard’s grave to find Bill’s grave, my dream lingered for years without much activity.
+After several exhausting searches for Sarah Howard’s grave to find her father, Bill’s grave, my dream of finding and marking his grave lingered for years without much activity.

-First, a few miracles were needed.
-I had seen an unfinished marker that Bill Traylor’s family had commissioned in the early 1990s at a local mortuary.
-A man there said that it was awaiting a death date and a location for its placement.
-Years went by and the headstone remained in their hallway each time I checked.
-The mortuary closed suddenly when its owner died.
 By 2014 this business property had changed hands a few times and was no longer a mortuary, so I had no idea what had happened to the headstone, engraved with only Bill’s face on one side and an image of one of his art works on the other.
 Finding Bill’s gravesite was such a thrill after searching for it for over 25 years.
-This motivated me to find that lost headstone, if possible, and to get Bill’s grave properly marked.
-I did NOT want Leslie’s upcoming book to read that Alabama’s most famous artist still rested, without honor, in an unmarked grave!
+This motivated me to find that lost headstone, if possible, and to use it for Bill’s grave to be properly marked.
+I did NOT want Leslie’s upcoming book to read that Alabama’s most famous artist still rested, without honor, in an unmarked grave in Alabama!

 I felt that the heavy marker might not have gone far from the place I had seen it many years before.
-I found and called the current owner of the old mortuary property a number of times asking if he knew anything about the headstone that I described and was curtly and repeatedly told “No.” One morning, I called again and he asked, “What’s this worth to you?”
+I found and called the current owner of the old mortuary property a number of times asking if he knew anything about the headstone that I described and was curtly and repeatedly told, “No.” One morning, I called again and he asked, “What’s this worth to you?”
 I felt then, that he did know something about it!
 After negotiating a purchase price of $1000 if he could locate it, he agreed to search his property for the headstone.
 He called back the next day and told me he had found it and to “bring the money and come get it.”

 By this time, the Monument Committee was eager to plan an unveiling event and to invite out of town contributors to enjoy some Southern hospitality while in Montgomery along with other activities; touring Bill’s frequented places and taking a trip out to the Traylor plantations where Bill had spent his youth.
 The Committee wanted to invite members of Bill Traylor’s family to attend and to offer lodging for them.
 Committee member, Jeffrey Wolf, was creating a feature length film about Bill Traylor to accompany the Smithsonian exhibition.
 He was quite eager to film the unveiling ceremony to include in his film.
-So plans began to build and take on a life of their own.
+So the planning began to build and take on a life of its own.

 Thanks to the generosity of a number of individuals, the hard work of committee members and a few miracles, a beautiful marker was placed at Bill’s gravesite with an unveiling ceremony celebrated and attended by around 85 people on March 27, 2018.